-Pupil Passports (Individual Education Plans)
+Learning Plans (Individual Education Plans)

-Child-friendly Pupil Passports are written and reviewed at least termly by the class teacher and any LSA working with that child, in conjunction with the SENCO.
+Child-friendly Learning Plans (formally known as Pupil Passports) are written and reviewed at least termly by the class teacher and any LSA working with that child, in conjunction with the SENCo.
 All children will be involved in the process, at an appropriate level.
 To ensure that the targets are as effective as possible, they will be written utilising the SMART acronym (specific, measurable, attainable, relevant and timed).